IBM/cp4waiops-samples/kubectl-plugin/waiops-status.md

 ### Requirements
 - You must have an installation of Cloud Pak for Watson AIOps AI Manager v3.3, v3.4 or v3.5 on your cluster.

-Note: while this tool does not require you to be logged in as a cluster admin, `oc waiops status-all`'s output will be limited if you are not.
+**Note**: while this tool does not require you to be logged in as a cluster admin, `oc waiops status-all`'s output will be limited if you are not.
 If possible, it is recommended to be logged in as a cluster admin to receive a more complete view of your install status.

 ### Dependencies
 - `oc` cli